In order to install the AntView control on a developer machine, all you need to do is to run the installer from the Download page.

-After installing the runtime.
 There is one additional requirement for being able to use the WebView2 control in your applications.
-You’ll need to locate the file WebView2Loader.dll from the nupkg file and put it in your application’s binary path.
-There’s a 32 bit and 64 bit variant of this file.
-Note that the 32 bit and 64 bit versions have the same filenames.
+WebView2 depends on the file WebView2Loader.dll to be in the same path as your application binary.
+There is a 32 bit and 64 bit variant of this file.
+Note that the 32 bit and 64 bit versions have the same filename.

 64 bit support

-You can use our AntView control in your 64 bit applications!
+You can also use our AntView control in your 64 bit applications!